speedscale/docs/docs/guides/replay/guide_other_cluster.md

 ![Replay 2nd Cluster](./replay_new_cluster.png)

 4. Select your new cluster and workload and finish the wizard.
-You should see any workload type including deployments, statefulsets, replicasets and daemonsets.
+You should see any workload type including deployments, statefulsets, replicasets, jobs and daemonsets.
 Jobs are not currently supported.

 5. View your report!